chillenb/blis/README_BLIS.md

 empirically measured performance of `gemm` on select hardware architectures within BLIS and other BLAS libraries when performing matrix problems where one or two dimensions is exceedingly small.

- * **[Discord](docs/Discord.md).** This document describes how to: create an account on Discord (if you don't already have one); obtain a private invite link; and use that invite link to join our BLIS server on Discord.

  * **[Release Notes](docs/ReleaseNotes.md).** This document tracks a summary of changes included with each new version of BLIS, along with contributor credits